Check for a security compromise: back doors and intruders

 netstat does not.

-To list all the open IP sockets associated with your cloud server’s SSH server, run the following command:
+To list all the open Internet Protocol (IP) sockets associated with your cloud server’s Secure Shell (SSH) server, run the following command:

 sudo lsof -i:22

-You’ve learned some techniques to use to discover back doors and track intruders on your server.
-This will help you avoid a repeat of whatever situation or mistake led up to the compromise, so you are less likely to get hacked again in the same way.
-In the next article, Checking for a security compromise: Rescue mode investigation, you will learn how to investigate your cloud server in rescue mode.
+In this article, you learned some techniques for discovering back doors and tracking intruders on your server.
+These techniques help you avoid repeating whatever situation or mistake led to the compromise, so you are less likely to get hacked again in the same way.
+In the next article, Checking for a security compromise: Rescue mode investigation, you learn how to investigate your cloud server in rescue mode.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License